wren-lang/wren/doc/site/classes.markdown

 class Rectangle is Shape {
   construct new() {
-    //This will print null!
+    // This will print null!
-    //_shape from the parent class is private,
+    // _shape from the parent class is private,
-    //we are reading `_shape` from `this`,
+    // we are reading `_shape` from `this`,
-    //which has not been set, so returns null.
+    // which has not been set, so returns null.
     System.print("I am a %(_shape)")

-    //a local variable, all variables are private _width = 10
+    // a local variable, all variables are private _width = 10
     var other = Rectangle.new()

-    //other._width is not accessible from here,
+    // other._width is not accessible from here,
-    //even though we are also a rectangle.
+    // even though we are also a rectangle.
 The field
-    //is private, and other._width is invalid syntax!
+    // is private, and other._width is invalid syntax!
   }
 }
 ...